caiyuqing/Open-DPSM/Readme.md

 ### Visual event extraction
 ![Enter the information figure](App_fig/Fig_event_extraction_and_prediction.PNG)

 `Start event extraction`: Start visual event extraction.
-When it is completed, video information, timestamps, and event trace per image region will be automatically saved as a pickle file named *"movieName_subjectName_VF_LAB_6X8.pickle"* in a *"Visual events"* folder (under the *dataDir*).
-If no eye-tracking data is loaded, the pickle file name will be *"movieName_NoEyetrackingData_VF_LAB_6X8.pickle"*.
+When it is completed, video information, timestamps, and event trace per image region will be automatically saved as a pickle file named *"[movieName]_[subjectName]_VF_LAB_6X8.pickle"* in a *"Visual events"* folder (under the *dataDir*).
+If no eye-tracking data is loaded, the pickle file name will be *"[movieName]_NoEyetrackingData_VF_LAB_6X8.pickle"*.

 ### Pupil prediction

 `Start modeling`: Predict the pupil size with the visual events.
 If no eye-tracking data is available, it will generate a prediction of pupil trace with a set of free parameters acquired with our data.
 When it is completed, the model performance will be printed on the left.

-`Save parameters & model evaluation`: Save the free parameters found by the model and the model performance as a .csv file named "movieName_subjectName_parameters.csv" (Only when eye-tracking data is available)
+`Save parameters & model evaluation`: Save the free parameters found by the model and the model performance as a .csv file named *"[movieName]_[subjectName]_parameters.csv"* (Only when eye-tracking data is available)

-`Save model prediction`: Save the actual pupil size and predicted pupil size as a .csv file named "movieName_subjectName_modelPrediction.csv".
-Predicted pupil size will have three columns, one for the combined prediction with luminance and contrast change, one for prediction with luminance change only, and one for prediction with contrast change only.
+`Save model prediction`: Save the actual pupil size and predicted pupil size as a .csv file named *"[movieName]_[subjectName]_modelPrediction.csv"*.
+Predicted pupil size (z-standardized) will be provided with three columns, one for the combined prediction with both luminance and contrast change, one for prediction with luminance change only, and one for prediction with contrast change only.

 ### Interactive plot

 `Interactive plot`: Open a new window with an interactive plot

 ![Interactive plot figure](App_fig/Fig_interactive_plot.png)
-`Save fig`: Save the whole figure or specific subplot
+`Save fig`: Save the whole figure or a specific subplot

-### Note for GUI version
+### Final note for GUI version
 We recommend keeping all predetermined parameters as they are.
 However, if the users want to change any of them, those parameters can be found in `classes.App: tkfunctions.__init__`

 ## Code
 - The code version uses the same three classes of functions as the GUI version.
-Hence, most steps are the same.
+Hence, all the steps are nearly identical.

-- To start, open *main.py* and change all the things under the section "Information entered by the user"
+- To start, open *main.py* and change all the things under the section "Information entered by the user".

-- If no eye tracking data, it is important that the line ```subjectFileName = "csv_example_raw_sec(CB cb1).csv"``` is commented out
+- If no eye tracking data, it is important that the line ```subjectFileName = "csv_example_raw_sec(CB cb1).csv"``` is commented out.

+- Similar to the GUI pages, Code version is divided into different sections.

 ### Preprocessing section
 This part is to extract some basic information from the video and eye-tracking file.
 The results will be printed out.

 ### Visual events extraction section
-- Run this part will perform event extraction (see [Event extraction](#event-extraction) for more information
+- Run this part to perform visual event extraction (see [Event extraction](#event-extraction) for more information

 - The main codes of this section are: